 Conservation / Threats

 The species conservation status by IUCN Red List is not evaluated, they are not listed on CITES.
-With the puff adder being probably the most common and widespread snake species in the African continent, their future conservation is not a problem.
+With the puff adder being probably the most common and widespread venomous snake species on the African continent, their future conservation is not a problem.

 Did You Know?